-“We know this can be done because highly magnetized iron and nickel alloys already exists in meteors,” she said.
-“But we don’t have billions of years, so we are working on the nano-scale to speed up the process in the laboratory.
+“We know this can be done because highly magnetized iron and nickel alloys already exist in meteors,” she said.
+“But we don’t have billions of years, so we are working on the nanoscale to speed up the process in the laboratory.
 We don’t have a magnet yet, but we have some promising results.”

-Harris’ work on supermagnets has been funded by several large grants from the Department of Defense, and focuses primarily on military applications.
+Harris’s work on supermagnets has been funded by several large grants from the Department of Defense and focuses primarily on military applications.
 He said the physics of magnetism is such that alternative magnets will never be more than 60 percent as powerful as their rare earth counterparts.

 “So with these new magnets, you will have a secure supply chain, but the magnets will have to be twice as large to deliver the same performance,” said Harris, a University Distinguished Professor of Engineering at Northeastern who also has a joint faculty appointment at the University of Electronic Science and Technology of China.